-The very busy entrepreneur who has multiple revenue streams.
+1. The busy entrepreneur who has multiple revenue streams

-While we personally think online courses are the best way to make money online (not biased at all) we have thousands of instructors with different business models.
+While we personally think online courses are the best way to make money online, we have thousands of instructors with different business models.
 If you want courses to be something on the side to bring in a little extra cash without much stress, evergreen launches may be for you.

-The academy creator who plans on having dozens, or even hundreds, of online courses.
+2. The academy creator who plans on many courses

-You’re the ones who are churning out online courses like it’s your job (and maybe it is!) and there is no way you could possibly do open-close launches for every single one.
+You’re the ones who are churning out online courses like it’s your job, and there’s no way you could possibly do open-close launches for every single one.
 It makes more sense for you to promote your school as a whole rather than each of your individual courses.

 If you have a large and engaged audience, chances are they’ll buy whatever you create, no matter how you launch.
 These are people whose audience is invested in both their businesses and in them as a person.

 The anatomy of a successful evergreen course funnel